Thoracic Disc Protrusion

 - Traveling pain radiating along the nerve

-The prognosis for a patient suffering from a thoracic disc protrusion is quite good.
-Typically, disc protrusion is treated by a conservative course of action, including physical therapy, heat or ice packs, pain medication or injections and more.
-However, a small percentage of the population continues to suffer with disc protrusion symptoms for months or years.
+The prognosis for a patient diagnosed with a thoracic disc protrusion is quite good.
+Typically, disc protrusion is treated by a conservative course of action, which can include physical therapy, heat or ice packs, pain medication or injections and more.
+However, a small percentage of the population continues to experience disc protrusion symptoms for months or years.
 These patients are left to consider spine surgery as a final option.